ebikatsudon/VTubeStudio/Lipsync.md

 ### Calibration

-To calibrate the lipsync system, click each "Calibrate" button while saying the respecting phoneme until the calibration is over.
+To calibrate the lipsync system, click each "Calibrate" button while saying the respecting vowel until the calibration is over.
 That way, the lipsync system will be calibrated to your voice.
 If you change your microphone or audio setup, you might want to redo the calibration.

 Clicking "Reset" will reset the calibration to default values.

-Make sure the calibration is good by saying all phonemes again and checking if the respective phoneme lights up on the UI.
+Make sure the calibration is good by saying all vowels again and checking if the respective vowel lights up on the UI.

 The funny colorful visualizations shown next to the calibration buttons are related to the frequency spectrum recorded in your voice during calibration.
 If you'd like to learn more about the details, check the [uLipSync](https://github.com/hecomi/uLipSync) repository.